anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

    * - inf.ntw.02
      - Infrastructure
      - Network
-     - The Architecture must support fully redundant network connectivity to the Kubernetes nodes.
+     - The Architecture must support redundant network connectivity to the Kubernetes nodes.
 At least two physical network connections per Kubernetes node are required.
        For virtualised nodes, redundant network interfaces backed by redundant physical connections, are required on each virtualised Kubernetes node.